 Some of the competitions often look more like contests among pharmaceutical companies than athletes.
 Take a look at the 100-metre sprint in the Seoul Olympics in 1988.

-Ben Johnson of Canada won easily but his urine sample showed he’d been taking banned steroids.
-Second place man, Carl Lewis of the United States who always portrayed himself sanctimoniously as Mr. Clean, was given the gold medal.
+Ben Johnson of Canada won easily, but his urine sample showed he’d been taking banned steroids.
+The second place finisher, Carl Lewis of the United States, who always portrayed himself sanctimoniously as Mr. Clean, was given the gold medal.

 Fourth place runner Calvin Smith of the U.S., who had no history of drug use, seems to have the strongest claim to the gold medal.
 Only one other sprinter of the eight in that race had no failed drug tests.

 Then, along comes the World Anti-doping Agency (WADA) with news of institutionalized doping among Russian athletes.
-According the Al Jazeera (December 2016) the WADA report “said there was a systematic cover-up, which was refined at the 2012 Olympics, 2013 world athletics championships, and 2014 Sochi Winter Olympics, and that more than 30 sports, including football, were involved in concealing positive doping samples.”
+According to Al Jazeera, the WADA report of December 2016 showed that “there was a systematic cover-up, which was refined at the 2012 Olympics, 2013 world athletics championships, and 2014 Sochi Winter Olympics, and that more than 30 sports, including football, were involved in concealing positive doping samples.”